MCMXC a.D.: Commercial performance

 MCMXC a.D. was a worldwide commercial success.
 According to The New York Times, the album had sold 12 million copies worldwide as of February 1994.
 In Germany, MCMXC a.D. entered the German Albums chart at number 60 for the week of 10 December 1990.
 It peaked at number three for the week of 24 December 1990 and left after appearing at number 72 for the week of 8 July 1991.
 The album re-entered the chart at number 68 for the week of 21 February 1994 and left after appearing at number 69 for the week of 21 March 1991.
 MCMXC a.D. re-entered the German Albums chart at number 80 for the week of 9 December 1996 and left after appearing at number 73 for the week of 13 January 1997.
 The album spent 46 weeks on the German chart, and has been certified double platinum by the Bundesverband Musikindustrie (BVMI), indicating shipments in excess of one million copies in Germany.

 In the US, MCMXC a.D. entered the Billboard 200 at number 169 for the week of 2 March 1991.
 It stayed on the Billboard 200 for 262 weeks, (Note: The ninth longest time an album has ever been on the Billboard 200.) peaking at number six for the week of 3 May 1991.
 On the US Top Catalog Albums chart, MCMXC a.D. peaked at number four for the week of 10 May 1997.
 The album has since been certified quadruple platinum by the Recording Industry Association of America (RIAA), denoting shipments in excess of four million copies in the US.
 In March 2013, Nielsen Soundscan reported a 4,784,320 individual copies sold in the US.

 MCMXC a.D. topped the UK Albums Chart for the week of 20 January 1991, spending 60 weeks on the chart.
 The album has since been certified triple platinum by the British Phonographic Industry (BPI) for shipments in excess of 900,000 copies in the UK.
 Elsewhere, MCMXC a.D. reached number one in Belgium, Greece, Portugal, and Spain; number two in Australia, New Zealand, and Switzerland; number three in Austria, Canada, and Sweden; number four in Ireland and Norway; and number seven in the Netherlands.

 Controversies

 Satanism rumors

-Because MCMXC a.D. has themes of balancing good with evil, Cretu has been accused of putting Satanic content into the album.
-Many of the accusations were concerned with the Gregorian chant being Satanic.
+Following the release of MCMXC a.D., Cretu has experienced accusations of including Satanic content on the album.
 This resulted in many Catholic-backed radio stations in Europe banning "Sadeness (Part I)" from being played.
 While most of the press did not think that MCMXC a.D had Satanic implications, Charisma Records issued a press release denying such claims.
 Cretu stated that he did not mean for there to be any implications of Satanism with the album, revealing he wanted the combination of Gregorian chant and lyrics relating to the Marquis de Sade to be seen as a paradox.